Continuing education course in Diplomacy in the Digital Age

 - Participants understand the effects of digitalization on diplomacy and are able to apply the content of this course to practical situations in their individual professional lives.

 The curriculum of “Diplomacy in the Digital Age” focuses on current developments at the intersection of diplomacy and digitalization.
 It covers topics such as public diplomacy, digital communication channels of diplomacy, and media training.
-In the subsequent field trip to London, participants consolidate and apply the knowledge acquired in the first part of the course.
+In the subsequent field trip to Tallinn, participants consolidate and apply the knowledge acquired in the first part of the course.

 The continuing education course “Diplomacy in the Digital Age” is characterized by methodological diversity.
 In addition to their lectures, exercises, practical case studies, e-learning assignments, and simulations, students are encouraged to continually reflect on and interpret current events.
 The course concludes with a practical exam (presentation).